 摘要

-The Omicron SARS-CoV-2 variant has been designated as a variant of concern because its spike protein is heavily mutated.
-In particular, the Omicron spike is mutated at five positions (K417, N440, E484, Q493, and N501) that have been associated with escape from neutralizing antibodies induced by either infection with or immunization against the early Washington strain of SARS-CoV-2.
-The mouse-adapted strain of SARS-CoV-2, SARS2-N501Y(MA30), contains a spike that is also heavily mutated, with mutations at four of the five positions in the Omicron spike associated with neutralizing antibody escape (K417, E484, Q493, and N501).
-In this manuscript, we show that intranasal immunization with a pre-fusion stabilized Washington strain spike, expressed from a highly attenuated, replication-competent vaccinia virus construct, NYVAC-KC, fully protected mice against symptoms and death from SARS2-N501Y(MA30).
+The Omicron SARS-CoV-2 variant has been designated a variant of concern because its spike protein is heavily mutated.
+In particular, Omicron spike is mutated at 5 positions (K417, N440, E484, Q493 and N501) that have been associated with escape from neutralizing antibodies induced by either infection with or immunization against the early Washington strain of SARS-CoV-2.
+The mouse-adapted strain of SARS-CoV-2, SARS2-N501YMA30, contains a spike that is also heavily mutated, with mutations at 4 of the 5 positions in Omicron spike associated with neutralizing antibody escape (K417, E484, Q493 and N501).
+In this manuscript we show that intranasal immunization with a pre-fusion stabilized Washington strain spike, expressed from a highly attenuated, replication-competent vaccinia virus construct, NYVAC-KC, fully protected mice against disease and death from SARS2-N501YMA30.
 Similarly, immunization by scarification on the skin fully protected against death, but not from mild disease.
-This data demonstrates that the Washington strain spike, when expressed from a highly attenuated, replication-competent poxvirus-administered without parenteral injection-can fully protect against the heavily mutated mouse-adapted SARS2-N501Y(MA30).
+This data demonstrates that Washington strain spike, when expressed from a highly attenuated, replication-competent poxvirus, administered without parenteral injection can fully protect against the heavily mutated mouse-adapted SARS2-N501YMA30. ### Competing Interest Statement The authors have declared no competing interest.

 更多